akashanup/programming/InsertionSortForSinglyLinkedList/README.md

-# Insertion Sort
+# Insertion Sort For Singly Linked List

-To sort an array of size n in ascending order by using Insertion sort:
+To sort a linked list in ascending order by using Insertion sort:
-- Iterate from arr[1] to arr[n] over the array.
-- Compare the current element (key) to its predecessor.
-- If the key element is smaller than its predecessor, compare it to the elements before.
-Move the greater elements one position up to make space for the swapped element.
+- Create an empty list as result
+- Traverse the given list and do the following:
+    - Insert the current node in a sorted way in the result
+    - Change the head of given linked list to the head of the result

 ### Example 1
 ```sh